nathangeffen/faststi/docs/events.rst

 _read_agents
 ************

 Reads in a csv file of agents at the beginning of a simulation.
+The file name is given by the *agents_input_file* parameter.
+The csv file delimiter is given by the csv_delimiter parameter, which defaults to a semi-colon (;).

-The first time it is executed, it saves the agents in memory so that on subsequent simulations, it doesn't have to process the file again.
+The first time this event is executed, it saves the agents in memory so that on subsequent simulations, it doesn't have to process the file again.

 If you don't have a file of agents to read in, consider using the _generate_agents event.

+Parameters: agents_input_file, csv_delimiter, mutual_csv_partners

 Datasets: None